njbergam/njbergam.github.io/_pages/about.md

 Research
 ======
 I'm interested in machine learning as it relates to structure discovery (e.g. clustering, dimension reduction, neural network feature learning).
-On the theoretical side, I'd like to understand when exactly such structure discovery is efficiently doable (and, importantly, when it is not).
-On the practical side, I want to help scientists make informed conclusions about their data.
+On the theoretical side, I'd like to develop a principled understanding of when such kinds of structure discovery is possible.
+On the practical side, I want to help scientists (particularly cell biologists) make informed conclusions about their data.

 Teaching
 ======